jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **More Rule Fields**: Add additional fields if needed, [request here](https://github.com/jyourstone/jellyfin-smartplaylist-plugin/issues).
 - **Auto refresh**: Make smart playlists update automatically on library changes instead of a fixed schedule.
 - **Caching**: Look into a cache solution to increase performance.
+- **Connect playlist ID**: Connect smart playlists to Jellyfin playlists by ID instead of name.
+Would also include updating existing playlists instead of recreating.

 ## Development